existancepy/bss-macro-py/README.md

  - System settings permissions:
    Currently, it seems like you have to give terminal permissions under the accessibility and screen recording sections.
 Do let me know if there is any  permissions I missed

 - Check out 1. and 4. of the "bugs and fixes section" below.
 I highly recommend doing the fixes even if you may not seem to encounter the problem.
+  *So far, everyone who has messaged  me has encountered hive issues (whether they realised it or not), so I recommend re-configuring the hive as stated    in 1.*

 Credits: